YourDataStories/Documentation/04.Tutorials/01.examples/02.DrupalModuleUsingYDS/docs.md

 The component's angular template file which is included in the templates folder (templates/geo-editing.html) is going to do all the rest of the angular templating process.

 ###Component angular file
-THe js fodler includes the yds-lib.js file which is responsible for the initialisation of the angular application.
+The js folder includes the yds-lib.js file which is responsible for the initialisation of the angular application.
 The geo-editing.js file includes the angular directive for the geo-editing component.
 The later had to be adapted in order to fix the path to the component's template file.
 Specifically:

 ```javascript
 angular.module('yds').directive('ydsGeoEditing', ['Data', '$timeout', function(Data, $timeout){